 While some dishonest pupils and students opt to use paper notes, many are caught with more high-tech solutions.
 Penalties include marking grades down or not accepting papers.
 Some pupils are even kicked off their courses.
 Each year, several thousand penalties are issued in the UK for such offences.

 Essential reading: Top fitness trackers and health gadgets

 But at the same time, teachers claim that many are getting away with it.
 Smartphones are officially forbidden in exam halls but that doesn’t mean they can’t be smuggled in.
 Many places also have specific rules about smartwatches, but again this is difficult to police.
-Plus some teachers are turning a blind eye to the practice or are simply not up to speed with the latest in high-tech.
+Plus some teachers are turning a blind eye to the practice.
+Then again there are others who are simply not up to speed with the latest in high-tech.

 A popular cheating technique consists of saving pictures of notes to smartwatches and at exam time discreetly scrolling through them.
 Some opt for apps that can display text while other’s use Siri to read back notes to them.

 A number of these devices are blatantly advertised on the internet as cheating assistants.
 You can even buy a “cheat pen” which allows you to conceal information inside!
 Then there are the many how-to-guides that can be found on YouTube and other video sites.
-Statistics show that last year, a quarter of all students caught cheating used electronic gizmos such as smartphones, smartwatches, mini cameras and hidden ear-pieces.
+Statistics show that in recent years, around a quarter of all students caught cheating used electronic gizmos such as smartphones, smartwatches, mini cameras and hidden ear-pieces.

-The report is also calling for more awareness of increasingly sophisticated technologies used to cheat.
 Our view?
-They may have better luck in stamping out the unethical practice by writing better exams – exams that go beyond simply repeating what you have been thought in class.
+A ban on smartwatches can only go so far.
+Teachers may have better luck in stamping out the unethical practice by writing better exams.
+The types of exams that go beyond simply repeating what you have been thought in class.